Written by Kyle Kraft of Krafty Entertainment

 Playlists that are curated by Spotify staff members (as opposed to their algorithmic playlists) are usually the hardest playlists to get featured on for most artists.
 They not only require their staff liking your music, but their bigger playlists usually also require you having a substantial amount of legitimate engagement of your music on Spotify before you stand a chance of being featured on them.

 Regardless, even if you don’t have a lot of engagement on Spotify yet you can pitch for curated playlists using the submission form in your Spotify for Artists analytics system.
 They encourage you to do so at least 7 days in advance (which means you should really distribute a track at least 2 weeks before the intended release date as it can sometimes take several business days for the track to be registered in the Spotify database as an upcoming release) to maximize the support the track gets from Release Radar.
-I recommend aiming to do so even further in advance to maximize the likelihood of getting on curated playlists, as they used to request at least 2 weeks notice before the submission form was available via the Spotify for Artists system.

 I also recommend ensuring that your Spotify artist profile has an up to date bio, photos, and links to your socials on it before you submit, as their curators do look at that stuff as they consider music to feature on their playlists.
 You can edit your artist profile using the Spotify for Artists system; if you don’t already have access to it you can request it at https://artists.spotify.com/c/access